 Being a FWS student at PBA allows you to explore career fields, develop communication, organization, and time management skills, and build a professional network.
 Our students also enjoy the positive Christian work environment, on the job training, and flexible hours and work schedules.

-Rate of pay for on-campus positions is determined by your year in school and the nature of the work involved.
+Rate of pay for on-campus positions is determined by your work experience and the nature of the work involved.
 Please speak with your supervisor for more information.

 "Being a Federal Work Study student has helped me to not only support myself, but also to prepare me for once I graduate."
 Melissa Jara ’17

 The amount of money you can earn depends on several factors including your FAFSA results and your department’s budget.
 You will have a certain amount of eligibility based upon the results of the FAFSA and this amount is determine by the Financial Aid Office.
 Additionally, your department will have a specific budget to abide by and will assign you your hours accordingly.
 Your department can not exceed your eligibility as determined by the FAFSA.
 Keep in mind, your maximum eligibility may be larger than your department’s budget.